 Chippewa Lake, a part of Medina County Park District (MCPD), is a recreational and ecological resource of historic and environmental significance to citizens of Medina County.
-As detailed in recent newspaper articles, the lake has been experiencing harmful algal blooms (HAB) posing public health risks and threats to the recreational use of the lake.
+Unfortunately, the lake has been experiencing harmful algal blooms (HAB) posing public health risks and threats to the recreational use of the lake.

-The Save the Lake Coalition, a citizen-led group of local volunteers, is partnering with MCPD to develop an HAB mitigation plan.
+The Save the Lake Coalition (STL), a citizen-led group of local volunteers, is partnering with MCPD and Medina Soil and Water Conservation District to develop an HAB mitigation plan.

-The initial phase of the plan is a lake sediment and watershed water quality monitoring project to baseline nutrient loadings, the cause of HABs, from both in-lake and stream-fed sources.
-MCPD is currently in negotiations with several environmental services specialists to provide technical guidance, advice, lab testing and coordination of volunteer efforts.
+The initial phase of the plan was a lake sediment and watershed water quality monitoring project to baseline nutrient loadings, the cause of HABs, from both in-lake and stream-fed sources.
+The study confirmed speculation that high phosphorus and nitrogen and low oxygen levels existed in the lake and sediment.
+STL fundraising paid for a portion of the study.

 Keeping Chippewa Lake Open